 - Rural area conveniences like a fire department, long haul trucking, manufacturing plant field operations, agricultural requirements, etc. use VHF.
 On the other hand, many companies and businesses in cities use UHF from hotels to factories and industrial plants.

 - UHF is more widely used because it’s the default frequency when the requirement specifies both indoors and outdoors.
-This is what most of the businesses use.
+This is what most businesses use.

 How to find a two-way radio frequency?

 This is a question I get asked many times repeatedly.
-First-time users will face difficulty when they try to get a range on their two-way radio.
+First-time users will face difficulty when they try to get a range on their two-way radio (check the longest range radios here).
 It’s a good thing you’ve first tried to find how to find a two-way radio frequency: otherwise, you’d be in deep trouble in remote regions with no cellular network coverage.